detinger/sysdyn-studio/README.md

 1.  **Select a Model**: Use the Sidebar to load one of the built-in examples or start with a blank canvas.
 2.  **Define Equations**: Click on any Flow or Variable node to edit its mathematical expression or constant value.
+3.  **Review Equation Notation**: Click **Eqs** in the sidebar to see the current model rendered with MathJax, including stock derivatives and flow or variable formulas.
-3.  **Run Simulation**: Hit the **Play** button in the Simulation Panel.
+4.  **Run Simulation**: Hit the **Play** button in the Simulation Panel.
 Observe how variables interact in real-time.
-4.  **Analyze**: Use the line charts to spot oscillations, delays, or exponential growth patterns.
+5.  **Analyze**: Use the line charts to spot oscillations, delays, or exponential growth patterns.
-5.  **Export**: Click the **Code** icon in the sidebar to generate Python or R scripts to take your model into a notebook environment.
+6.  **Export**: Click the Python or R export buttons in the sidebar to generate scripts for a notebook environment.

 ---